haokeyingxiao/haoke/UPGRADE-6.5.md

 It is disabled by default, but you can opt in to the new system by enabling the `STOCK_HANDLING` feature flag.

-When you opt in and Shopware is your main source of truth for stock values, you might want to migrate the available_stock field to the `stock` field so that the `stock` value takes into account open orders.
+When you opt in and Haoke is your main source of truth for stock values, you might want to migrate the available_stock field to the `stock` field so that the `stock` value takes into account open orders.

 You can use the following SQL: